The case for staying invested

 When markets fall, it's natural to feel stressed.
 In fact, in times of market volatility, some investors may be tempted to pull their money out of the market entirely.
 However, not being invested can come with its own set of risks, particularly if markets rebound.

 Past performance is not a guarantee of future results.
-The hypothetical example assumes an investment that tracks the returns of a S&P 500® index and includes dividend reinvestment but does not reflect the impact of taxes, which would lower these figures.
-“Best days” were determined by using the one-day total returns for the S&P index within this time period and ranking them from highest to lowest.
+The hypothetical example assumes an investment that tracks the returns of a S&P 500® Index and includes dividend reinvestment but does not reflect the impact of taxes, which would lower these figures.
+"Best days" were determined by ranking the one-day total returns for the S&P 500® Index within this time period and ranking them from highest to lowest.
 There is volatility in the market and a sale at any point in time could result in a gain or loss.
+See important information for index definitions.
 Your own investment experience will differ, including the possibility of losing money.
-Source: Fidelity, Asset Allocation Research Team, as of 12/31/22.
+Indexes are unmanaged.
+It is not possible to invest directly in an index.
+Please see Important Information for index definitions.
+Source: Fidelity Investments, Bloomberg as of 12/31/24.

 We're here to help you through challenges when market volatility occurs.
 Backed by deep research and experience, we remain patient and disciplined through periods of market distress.
 By taking a long-term view, investors who stay invested may have a better chance of reaching their financial goals.